markfisher/xolpoc/README.md

 # XD on Lattice PoC

-The following examples demonstrate running the /ticktock/ stream (`time | log`).
+The following examples demonstrate running the *ticktock* stream (`time | log`).
 First, we show how to run them as standalone modules.
 Next, we show how to run each module as an independently scalable app (LRP) on Lattice.

 ## Running Standalone